mongodb-js/compass/src/app/help/entries/connect-ssh-username.md

 ---

 <strong>
-The username to log into on the remote system.
+The username of the profile to log into on the remote system.
 </strong>

-This is the profile to be accessed at the hostname, i.e. <username>@<hostname>.
+This will be the user for which you want to establish the SSH connection.